Tempo logotype

 Tempo is broadly applicable wherever Jira is the delivery system of record.
 Its primary customer concentration is in software, technology, and product-driven organizations.
 Planisware has purpose-built depth for engineering-intensive industries.
 Organizations in those industries with Jira-standardized teams can benefit from Tempo's financial and capacity governance, but should evaluate whether Planisware's industry-specific capabilities address additional requirements that fall outside Tempo's scope.

-No. Planisware is a standalone enterprise SPM platform with its own commercial channel and isn't distributed through the Atlassian Marketplace as of our review.
+Not as a native Marketplace app.
+Planisware is a standalone enterprise SPM platform with its own commercial channel and isn't distributed through the Atlassian Marketplace as of our review.
 Tempo's SPM suite is on the Atlassian Marketplace.

 Planisware features robust time governance built into its centralized repository, operating via Jira integration rather than sitting directly inside the Jira native interface.
 Tempo Timesheets takes a different architectural approach: time entries live on Jira issues themselves, with four account types – Capitalized, Operational, Billable, and Internal – tied directly to those issues for CapEx/OpEx classification.
 For Atlassian-standardized organizations, that distinction shapes where the audit trail lives.